Student Legal Services

 How to request an appointment: fill out our appointment request to get started.
 After we review your request and confirm eligibility we will get in touch to schedule.

 Notary Hours: For the time being, our Notary Hours are on hold due to COVID-19.
 Please note that certified true copies of transcripts are requested through the registrar's office, not Student Legal Services.

 Have more questions about how to seek our services?

 - Office Manager Virtual Office Hours: Have questions about how to access our services, or want to learn about our educational programming?
-Request a virtual meeting with our office manager for a quick check-in during her office hours.
+Request a virtual meeting with our office manager Hannah for a quick check-in during her office hours.
 This is not the same as meeting with one of our attorneys, and students will not receive legal advice during office hours check-ins.

-Announcing our new Renter's Rights Handbook!
+Access our Renter's Rights Handbook!

 PSU students & staff can pick up their FREE copy at the Smith Memorial Student Union Information Hub, or view our online version!

 Sign up to be notified of our upcoming presentations and other important announcements from our office.